datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 Can you guess what it'll return?
 A list with the the float 1.68, the string "mom", and the float 1.71, corresponding to the 4th, 5th and 6th element in the list maybe?
 Let's see what the output is.

 Apparently, only the elements with index 3 and 4, get returned.
+The element with index 5 is not included.
 In general, this is the syntax: the index you specify before the colon, so where the slice starts, is included, while the index you specify after the colon, where the slice ends, is not.

 With this in mind, can you tell what this call will return? <PAUSE>

 You probably guessed correctly that this call gives you a list with three elements, corresponding to the elements with index 1, 2 and 3 of the fam_height list.

+You can also choose to just leave out the index before or after the colon.
+If you leave out the index where the slice should begin, you're telling Python to start the slice from index 0, like this example.

+If you leave out the index where the slice should end, you include all elements up to and including the last element in the list, like here:

-You can use this colon operator in many other ways, but I'll save that for the exercises.
-There, you'll continue to work on the list you've created yourself before and use different subsetting methods to get exactly the piece of information you need!
+Now it's time to head over to the exercises, where you will continue to work on the list you've created yourself before.
+You'll use different subsetting methods to get exactly the piece of information you need!

 ```